Cheon Jinwoo

 Cheon Jinwoo is the H.G.
-Underwood Professor at Yonsei University and the Director of the Center for Nanomedicine, Institute for Basic Science (IBS).
-As a leading chemist in inorganic materials chemistry and nanomedicine Cheon and his group research chemical principles for the preparation of complex inorganic materials.
-He has been a Clarivate Analytics Highly Cited Researcher both in the field of chemistry in 2014, 2015, 2016 and cross-field in 2018.
-He is a fellow of the American Chemical Society, Royal Society of Chemistry, and Korean Academy of Science and Technology, a senior editor of Accounts of Chemical Research and an editorial advisory board member of Journal of Materials Chemistry, Nano Letters and Materials Horizons.
+Underwood Professor at Yonsei University and the Founding Director of the Center for Nanomedicine, Institute for Basic Science (IBS).
+As a leading chemist in inorganic materials chemistry and nanomedicine Cheon and his research group mainly focus on developing chemical principles for synthesizing complex inorganic materials and nanoprobes/actuators used in imaging and controlling of cellular functions within the deep tissue in living systems.

+Throughout his career, he has received numerous prestigious awards, including Inchon Prize (2010), ChungAm Prize (2012), Ho-Am Prize (2015), Clarivate Analytics Highly Cited Researcher in the field of chemistry (2014, 2015, 2016) and cross-field (2018).
+He is a fellow of the American Chemical Society, Royal Society of Chemistry, and Korean Academy of Science and Technology.
+In addition to his research, he serves as an associate editor of Journal of the American Chemical Society (JACS) and a senior editor of Accounts of Chemical Research and an editorial advisory board member of several leading journals, including Journal of Materials Chemistry, Nano Letters, Materials Horizons, Chemical & Engineering News and Journal of the American Chemical Society.